 The second statement would, I hope, make the vast majority of the people who approve of the first one cringe.
 But it’s actually truer and more accurate than the first.
 Jews are vastly over represented in journalism, law, medicine, academia, entrepreneurship, and much else.
 And you don’t need to go to some crazy neo-Nazi site for those stats, Wikipedia will suffice.

 If you wish to learn about Australia, talk first to Australians and those who’ve actually been to Australia; if you wish to learn about war, talk first to people who’ve actually been to war; if you wish to learn about parenting, talk first to people who actually have kids; and if you wish to learn about racial profiling, talk first to people who’ve actually experienced it.
 What these people have to say doesn’t have to be accepted as gospel truth.
 It can be criticized, even rejected; but it deserves special consideration.
-While it’s true that all men are created equal, it does not follow that all men’s perspectives are created equal.

 Few communities are less diverse than that which clamors for diversity.
 And I say this as a member of that community.
 Most of my friends who celebrate diversity think they’re looking at real diversity when they look at a Benetton ad.
 These are the same people, incidentally, who’ll say a Facebook thread is insufficiently diverse for similarly superficial reasons.